neontribe/ARCVService/README.md

  * Raise a PR into develop
  * Add a link to the PR into the Trello card
  * Wait for at least one approval on the PR
- * Merge and delete branch
+ * Merge into develop and delete branch

 ### Create a Release candidate